Fork, Clone, Contribute

 This setup ensures you can easily pull updates from the original project and push your contributions to your own fork.

-# Shows a ton of branches
+# Shows a ton of remote branches

 git branch -r | grep upstream